It's All a Matter of Perspective

 Many of us were introduced to the verse 2 Corinthians 5:17, "Therefore, if anyone is in Christ, he is a new creation; the old has gone, the new has come!", when we accepted Jesus and changed our life.
 The preceding verse can give us some insight on how we should view our life.

 So from now on we regard no one (or nothing) from a worldly point of view.
-Though we once regarded Christ in this way, we do so no longer (2 Cor.
-5:16).
+Though we once regarded Christ in this way, we do so no longer (2 Corinthians 5:16).

 In my college architecture classes, before computers did a lot of the work, I had to draw my design project from a number of perspectives in order for my professor to determine whether I understood and accounted for all aspects of the structure I was designing.
 I had to consider how the building would look from the street and from the neighboring properties, how it would impact the environment and those around it, and how wind and sun would affect the structure both inside and out, as well as functioning in a way the occupants desired.